Zankooo/Calculator/README.md

 # 🧮 Calculator

-## Name
+## Purpose
-The goal was to learn and practice web programming: HTML, CSS, JavaScript (basic frontend technologies).
+The main goal of making this project was to practice web programming: HTML, CSS, JavaScript (basic frontend technologies).

 ## ✨ Features